gnosischain/cryo-indexer/README.md

 If your RPC provider is limiting requests:
 - Adjust `MAX_BLOCKS_PER_BATCH` to a lower value
 - Consider specialized RPC providers for specific data types
+- Check the logs for rate limiting messages

 ### State Diffs Failing Below Block 1